-The first sight of the beautiful fort and tiered temples of Maheshwar, shimmering above their reflections in the waters of the sacred Narmada River, is something you will never forget.
+The first sight of the tiered temples and beautiful Ahilya Fort Maheshwar, shimmering above their reflections in the waters of the sacred Narmada River, is something you will never forget.
 Not many tourists make it this far, which is a shame because it is one of the most atmospheric villages in India, where visitors can watch pilgrims come to the riverside ghats to immerse themselves in the holy water and make offerings to the Hindu god Shiva.

 The sleepy riverside town of Maheshwar is infused with the spiritual chill-out vibes for which India is renowned, and it is a wonderfully authentic and romantic place to spend a few days.